yasuhito/symbo/README.md

 ## Usage

-Here is a simple sample code that uses symbolic computation.
+Here is a simple sample code that uses Symbo.
 Load the required libraries with `require 'symbo'`. `include Symbo` allows operations and constants such as √ and π to be used. `using Symbo` replaces subsequent operations with symbolic operations by Symbo.

 ```ruby
 require 'symbo'